 Why is digital transformation important right now?

 It’s pretty obvious why this is important in general—your business has to react to the ways in which the internet changes your industry and the world at large, or else you’ll get left behind.
 But it’s actually more critical than ever before right now, as we speak.
 Why?
-Think about what’s happened over the past year.
+Think about what’s happened over the past two years.

 It’s hard to believe this is possible, but we’ve actually become even more reliant on our phones and on the internet since the beginning of 2020.
 COVID-19 forced us to stay away from each other, but it didn’t change any of the natural needs we all have as people.
 We couldn’t go to a restaurant with friends, so we held virtual happy hours via Zoom.
 We couldn’t just make a random run to the store, so we relied on curbside pickup.
 And of course, this all applied to business as well.
 Meetings with coworkers, kickoffs with new clients—all these things got harder, and the solutions were all online.
-According to a July survey, 59% of IT decision makers said the pandemic was forcing them to pick up the pace of their digital transformation efforts, and global spending on digital transformation was projected to grow by over 10 percent.
-Nobody who’s worked through the past year should be shocked by either number.
+According to a July 2020 survey, 59% of IT decision makers said the pandemic was forcing them to pick up the pace of their digital transformation efforts, and global spending on digital transformation was projected to grow by over 10 percent.
+Nobody who worked through 2020 should be shocked by either number.

 How should businesses react to digital transformation?

-Because of the nature of digital transformation—that is, the fact that it necessarily requires revolutionary thinking to remake what a business or industry can look like—it’s hard to give a straight answer.
+Because of the nature of digital transformation—that is, the fact that it requires revolutionary thinking to remake what a business or industry can look like—it’s hard to give a straight answer.
 Like so much that we talk about as marketers and businesspeople, there’s no silver bullet, no one right answer that makes everything okay in the end.